APR 07, 2025 4:52 PM PDT

 On September 1st, 2013, Wales launched a vaccination program in which anyone 79 years old on that date was eligible for the vaccine for one year.
 This unusual health policy allowed researchers to analyze the effects of the shingles vaccine without previous biases.

-In the current study, researchers looked at health records for over 280,00 adults aged 71 to 88 years old who did not have dementia at the start of the vaccination program.
-They then focused their analysis on those closest to the eligibility threshold and compared those who turned 80 the week before and 80 the week after.
-Vaccine uptake increased from 0.01% among patients 1 week too old to be eligible to 47.2% among those a week younger.
+For the current study, researchers looked at health records for over 280,00 adults aged 71 to 88 years old who did not have dementia at the start of the vaccination program.
+They then focused their analysis on those who turned 80 a week before and after the eligibility threshold.
+Vaccine uptake increased from 0.01% among slightly older patients to 47.2% among those slightly younger.

-The researchers noted that the effect was stronger in women than men, perhaps due to sex differences in immune response or how dementia develops.
-Further research, including health records from England, Australia, New Zealand, and Canada- countries with similar rollouts- yielded similar results.
+The effect was stronger in women than men, perhaps due to sex differences in immune response or how dementia develops, noted the researchers.
+Further study, including health record analyses from England, Australia, New Zealand, and Canada- countries with similar rollouts- yielded similar results.

 Senior author of the study, Pascal Geldsetzer, MD, PhD, assistant professor of medicine at Stanford University, is currently seeking philanthropic funding for a large, randomized controlled trial to further examine the link.